zudo/stealth-address/README.md

-# stealth-address
+# Stealth address

-Stealth addresses can be used to privately receive funds without revealing one's transaction history, i.e, how much money you have.
+Stealth addresses using the ristretto group on curve25519.

 | DKSAP |
 |-|